jessetvogel/abstract-nonsense/notes/ideas.md

 1. Treat propositions completely separately from categories, i.e. propositions are not objects in a category, but just objects of class Prop.

 2. ~~Treat Prop also as a category, and therefore something like `affine(X)` is actually an object in a *Diagram*.~~
 3. Treat the output of an Adjective as a Category!
-In particular, an object of the category `affine(X)` represents a proof that $X​$ is affine.
+In particular, an object of the category `affine(X)` represents a proof that $X$ is affine.
 Then we can actually have the proofs be part of the diagram.

    - Then: how to deal with connectors like `&`, `|`, `=>`, `~` ?